kili87/demo-app/README.md

 # Kili Demo-App

 Simple web demo application with vulnerabilities due to outdated Alpine OS in Dockerfile.
+Test-Change.

 The original image is based on a public hosted image and can be pulled like this: